ezp127/easy-estimate/README.md

 Say you have those 20 backlog stories and plan to complete them in 4 sprints.
 You could distribute 5 stories per sprint, so your chart can be configured as:

-    Finished items: 5, 10, 15, 20
+    Finished: 5, 5, 5, 5

-Now say your team finishes the first sprint on time with 5 stories completed as planned, then on the second sprint something happened and they managed to deliver only 3 stories, so we have `5, 8` (remember, it's cumulative).
-The third sprint ends with 3 more stories, and finally 2 on the fourth sprint.
+Now let's imagine your team finishes the first sprint on time with 5 stories completed as planned; then on the second sprint something happened and they managed to deliver only 3 stories; the third sprint ends with 3 more stories; and finally 2 on the fourth sprint.
 As a result, we have:

-    Finished items: 5, 8, 11, 13
+    Finished: 5, 3, 3, 2

 As we can see, 7 stories remain unfinished, and more sprints are necessary.
 The conclusion is that the initial estimation made before the project started was just a wild guess, and it failed.